 Wild fare is a common part of my diet.
 Fiddleheads, dandelions, venison and wild caught fish were staple foods for our family when I was a kid.
 It wasn’t just because we enjoyed them; it was because they were free and we were poor.
 This utilitarian view of wild edibles stuck with me as I grew older and began expanding my foraging skills for additional reasons, such as eating healthier, acquiring survival skills in case I ever need them, and learning more about ecosystems so that I can become more effective at protecting them.

-Now, I regularly eat over 100 species a year and have been studying the topic for over 10 years.
+Now, I regularly eat over 100 species a year and have been studying the topic for over 15 years, but there is still so much to learn.
 I occasionally enjoy solitary survival trips, where I eat exclusively wild fare that I forage.
 For me foraging is a life long pursuit that has brought me enormous joy and taught me many lessons, especially patience and humility.
 What I love the most about foraging is that you never know what you’re going to find when you walk into the woods, and the complexity of nature is more than any one person will ever be able to comprehend.
 If you think you know it all, think again.
 Foraging is a skill that can never be completely mastered.
-I find comfort in knowing that I will never be the master of things, only a part of things, just as a coyote is part of the food chain and a bunch berry plant is part of a forest ecosystem.
+I find comfort in knowing that I will never be the master of things, only a part of things, just as a rabbit is part of the food chain and a bunch berry plant is part of a forest ecosystem.
 If we can accept our place in nature, then perhaps we will learn to be better stewards of the natural world.